angus-c/just/TRADEOFFS.md

 Lodash Modularized modules are really modular by name only.
 They're generated from the Lodash mono-library by inlining all their dependencies, meaning they share a lot of redundant code and are generally much bigger than they need to be.

-Module for module, both import techniques yield the same size, but if you want to import several Lodash modules, the earlier technique becomes more efficient, since common dependencies are ony loaded once.
+Module for module, both import techniques yield the same size, but if you want to import several Lodash modules the earlier technique becomes more efficient, since common dependencies are ony loaded once.

 Check out the Just vs Lodash file size comparisons below.
 (Please note the disclaimer in the footnote[¹](#¹Data))